Abduhus/ValeyPreview/FINAL_RENDER_DEPLOYMENT_FIX.md

 ## Additional Notes
 - The primary fix is modifying the `build` script in package.json to ensure Vite is available
 - The ES module entry point resolves the "require is not defined" error
+- The port binding fix resolves the "No open ports detected" issue
 - The render.json configuration provides an alternative approach that also works
-- Both approaches ensure that all necessary dependencies are installed before building
+- All approaches ensure that necessary dependencies are installed before building

 ## Verification
 - Created test script to verify changes
 - Confirmed Vite is now in dependencies
 - Confirmed build script includes dependency installation
 - Confirmed entry point uses ES module syntax
+- Confirmed server binds to 0.0.0.0 on Render

 ## Expected Result
 Render deployment should now complete successfully with: